Costly Renegotiation in Merger Deals

-A primary concern in mergers and acquisitions is the risk the deal may be cancelled before it is completed.
-We document that this ``interim risk" varies asymmetrically with the aggregate market return.
-Deals paid in cash tend to be renegotiated when the market rises but cancelled when the market crashes.
-There is no such effect for deals paid in stock, consistent with a mechanism of costly renegotiation.
-Variation in interim risk over time affects the market for corporate control, altering the method of payment and the firms that are targeted and acquired.
+We investigate costly renegotiation in large corporate mergers.
+We document that merger deals to be paid in cash tend to be renegotiated when the market rises, but cancelled when the market crashes, yet there are no such effects for deals to be paid in the acquiror's stock.
+These results are not explained by alternative mechanisms such as adverse selection or stock mispricing.
+Variation in renegotiation risk affects the market for corporate control, altering the method of payment, premium paid, and the rms that are targeted and acquired.

 Keywords: mergers, acquisitions, completion, cancellation, market crashes, real effects, strategic default, method of payment, interim risk, definitive agreement